xonsh/xonsh/docs/xonshconfig.rst

     To disable this exit-on-error behavior, simply pass in an empty string.
     ``default=null``
 :seterrpostcmd : *str or None, optional* - Command that enables exit-on-error
     for the shell after all other commands.
-For example, this is "set -e" in Bash.
-    To disable this exit-on-error behavior, simply pass in an empty string.
+For example, this is "if errorlevel 1 exit 1" in cmd.exe.
+To disable this exit-on-error behavior, simply pass in an empty string. ``default=null``
-    ``default=null``

 Some examples can be seen below: